sjtrny/freelens/docs/ddtag-detection.md

 1. Rotate the sampled grid so its darkest corner is at the bottom left
 1. Obtain the palette colours from the four corners of the grid
 1. Assign each cell in the grid to the closest colour in the palette
+1. If strict validation fails, retry after mapping the RGB values represented by the black and white quiet-zone rings onto the full RGB range.
+The original result remains preferred whenever it is already valid.
 1. When strict validation is enabled, require the four reserved corner cells to have distinct palette values in canonical order
 1. Validate the deployed CRC when processing a 5×5 tag and validation is enabled